On the nature of buckling instability in galactic bars: Insights from recent studies

-As discussed in L19, in order to study the first buckling event in more detail, the simulation was rerun between $t = 3.5$ and $t = 5.5$ Gyr saving outputs every 0.001 Gyr (2001 outputs in total) which allows to follow stellar orbits in sufficient detail to measure their properties.
+As discussed in L19, in order to study the first buckling event in more detail, the simulation was rerun between $t = 3.5$ and $t = 5.5$ Gyr, saving outputs every 0.001 Gyr (2001 outputs in total), which allowed me to follow stellar orbits in sufficient detail to measure their properties.
 The properties of the orbits were estimated in the Cartesian reference frame of the bar with $x$, $y$, and $z$ aligned with the major, intermediate, and minor axes of the bar.
-Then I calculated the amplitudes of the stellar oscillations along the three axes, $a_x$, $a_y$, and $a_z$, and the frequencies of the orbits, $f_x$, $f_y$, and $f_z$, using discrete Fourier transform in two periods of 0.7 Gyr before and after buckling, that is between 3.5 and 4.2 Gyr and between 4.8 and 5.5 Gyr, respectively.
-In the following, the quantities measured before buckling will be denoted by symbols without primes while those after buckling will be denoted by the same symbols with primes, so that, for example, $f_x$ and $f_x'$ will correspond to $f_{x, {\rm before}}$ and $f_{x, {\rm after}}$ used in L19.
-The intermediate period, between 4.2 and 4.8 Gyr, was left out because at these times the orbits vary strongly and the spectral analysis of stellar orbits is not reliable.
-I emphasize that the measurements of orbital properties were done ``in vivo'', that is in the live evolving bar rather than in a frozen potential, as is often done in the literature.
-Selecting bar-supporting orbits with $a_x < 7$ kpc (smaller than the length of the bar), $a_y < 0.7 a_x$ (elongated along the bar) and those that underwent buckling, that is those that increased their $a_z$ amplitude during the evolution, I ended up with a sample of almost $2 \times 10^5$ orbits that were studied further.
+Then, I calculated the amplitudes of the stellar oscillations along the three axes, $a_x$, $a_y$, and $a_z$, and the frequencies of the orbits, $f_x$, $f_y$, and $f_z$, using a discrete Fourier transform in two periods of 0.7 Gyr before and after buckling; that is, between 3.5 and 4.2 Gyr and between 4.8 and 5.5 Gyr, respectively.
+In the following, the quantities measured before buckling are denoted by symbols without primes, while those measured after buckling are denoted by the same symbols with primes; hence, $f_x$ and $f_x'$ will correspond to $f_{x, {\rm before}}$ and $f_{x, {\rm after}}$ used in L19, for example.
+The intermediate period, between 4.2 and 4.8 Gyr, was left out because at these times the orbits vary strongly, and the spectral analysis of stellar orbits is not reliable.
+It should be emphasized that the measurements of orbital properties were done ``in vivo'', that is, in the live evolving bar rather than in a frozen potential, as is often done in the literature.
+Selecting bar-supporting orbits with $a_x < 7$ kpc (smaller than the length of the bar), $a_y < 0.7 a_x$ (elongated along the bar), and those that underwent buckling -- that is, those that increased their $a_z$ amplitude during the evolution -- gave a sample of almost $2 \times 10^5$ orbits that were studied further.